 Get Started

 This guide will help you get started with Fine-Tuning models.
-Our Fine-Tuning feature enables you to train popular LLMs on any publicly available dataset hosted on Hugging Face.
+Our Fine-Tuning feature enables you to train popular LLMs on any publicly available dataset hosted on Hugging Face as well as custom datasets.
 Follow the steps below to launch and manage a fine-tuning job.

 Step 1: Select Base Model

-You can choose from a number of of Open Source base models to fine tune.
+You can choose from a given set of Open Source base models to fine tune.

 Step 2: Add Dataset

-Specify the Hugging Face dataset path you’d like to use for fine-tuning.
+You can either specify the full Hugging Face dataset path you’d like to use for fine‑tuning, or upload your own dataset under the Custom tab.
 There are two types of datasets:

 - Training: Dataset to train your model against